BLUETTI Power Stations 2026: AC180, Elite 400 & Apex 300 Reviewed for California Homeowners

 • Compact and lightweight — easy to move anywhere

-• LiFePO₄ battery chemistry — same long-life tech as larger units
+• LiFePO₄ chemistry — same long-life tech as larger units

 Shop BLUETTI Elite 100 V2 — See Current Price →